Cornell-MAE-UG/fa25-portfolio-TJBosh/_projects/ENGRD2210 Engine.md

   <img src="{{ '/assets/images/baja-fuel-tank-drawing.jpg' | relative_url }}" alt="Second Image" style="width:48%;">
 </div>

 The typical density for unleaded gasoline is about 0.71 to 0.77 g/mL or 710 to 770 kg/m^3.
 To be conservative in our calculation of efficiency, we choose the highest density (i.e., a less efficient engine will need more gas to produce the same amount of work).
-Thus we find that the mass of gas when the gas tank is full is
+Thus we find that the mass of gas when the gas tank is full is:

 {% raw %}
 $$